We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You don’t have to be an athlete to get a meniscus tear, though.
 Simply getting up too quickly from a squatting position can also cause a meniscal tear.
 According to Boston Children’s Hospital, more than 500,000 meniscal tears take place in the United States each year.

 Depending on the severity of your injury, treatment options can vary from at-home remedies to outpatient surgery.
 You can help prevent this injury by doing exercises that’ll strengthen your leg muscles and using proper techniques during contact activities or sports.

 The meniscus can be torn during activities that cause direct contact or pressure from a forced twist or rotation.
 A sudden pivot or turn, deep squatting, or heavy lifting can lead to injury.
-Many sport athletes are at risk for a meniscus tear.
+Many athletes are at risk for a meniscus tear.

-If you have osteoarthritis, you are at higher risk of injuring your knee or tearing your meniscus.
+If you have osteoarthritis, you’re at higher risk of injuring your knee or tearing your meniscus.
 Osteoarthritis is a common joint disorder involving pain and stiffness in your joints caused by aging and wear and tear.

 - pain, especially when the area is touched

 - difficulty moving your knee or inability to move it in a full range of motion